therealOri/oCrypt0r/README.md

 # Code Examples
 > If you would like to make this look better/more presentable.
 Please by all means make a pull request xD.
 I'm not the best with making things look great.

 It is important to know that all functions will take 4 values.
-2 for the making of the hashed value and 2 for the making of the encryption key.
+2 for the making of the hashed value, 1 for the making of the encryption key, and 1 for what you want encrypted/decrypted.

 Blake2b salted hashing requires 1 value to be hashed and 1 value to be used to salt the hash.
 This then gets plugged into the AES encryption as a key and then we salt that aswell.
 All of that will be used to encrypt whatever you want as a value. "strings", "files", or "directories/folders".

 You can read more about what the arguments do in the linked documentation.